Ctdunn/td3-hybrid/README.md

 - **Hybrid Approach**: Uses real and imagined experiences for efficient learning and integrates planning for action selection.

 The framework is tested in the "Lift" task, where a robotic arm manipulates an object to a target position.

+## **System Architecture**

+This project integrates a model-free reinforcement learning approach (TD3) with a model-based world model to create a hybrid system that enhances sample efficiency and enables planning in robotic learning tasks.
+The components are described below:

+### **1. TD3 Model**
+The TD3 (Twin Delayed Deep Deterministic Policy Gradient) model serves as the foundation for learning a policy to solve the task.
+Key features include:

+- **Actor Network**: Maps state observations to continuous actions.
+- **Critic Networks (Twin Critics)**: Two independent networks estimate Q-values, mitigating overestimation bias by taking the minimum Q-value during updates.
+- **Replay Buffer**: Stores experiences for off-policy learning, improving sample efficiency and breaking temporal correlations.
+- **Exploration Noise**: Gaussian noise is added to the actions during training to encourage exploration.
+- **Target Networks**: Maintained for both actor and critic networks to stabilize learning via smoothed target updates.

+### **2. World Model**
+The world model simulates environment dynamics, predicting future states and rewards.
+It is trained on data collected by the TD3 model and incorporates:

+- **Image Encoder (CNN)**: Processes raw image inputs into latent representations through convolutional layers and adaptive average pooling.
+- **State Encoder (MLP)**: Encodes state vectors into the same latent space as the image encoder.
+- **Recurrent State-Space Model (RNN)**: A GRU-based architecture that models latent dynamics, predicting future states and rewards.
+- **Decoders**:
+  - **State Decoder**: Reconstructs states from latent representations.
+  - **Reward Predictor**: Predicts rewards using latent states and actions.

+### **Integration**
+The hybrid system combines the strengths of both models:
+- **TD3 for Policy Learning**: Learns an optimal policy from real environment interactions.
+- **World Model for Planning**: Imagines trajectories to guide decision-making and augment training data with synthetic experiences.
+- **Imagination-Augmented Training**: The agent uses both real and imagined experiences to improve sample efficiency and learning speed.

 ## Project Structure